-NSW Farmers Market Pty Ltd has been operating Farmers and Makers Markets since 1999 where we trialed our very first farmers' market at the Historical River Port of Morpeth, NSW.
-In March 2000, along with other creative souls, we initiated the Original Fine Food Market at the Honeysuckle Railway Sheds which were, sadly, to last a fleeting 8 months.
-Since those early trials and tribulations we have seen the establishment of other farmers markets right across Australia that have mushroomed into an important industry for food producers and the public.
+NSW Farmers Market Pty Ltd has been operating Farmers and Makers Markets since 1999 when we trialed our very first farmers' market at the Historical River Port of Morpeth, NSW.
+In March 2000, along with other creative souls, we initiated the Original Fine Food Market at the Honeysuckle Railway Sheds, now the home of the Newcastle Museum, which were, sadly, to last a fleeting 8 months.
+Since those early trials and tribulations we have seen the establishment of farmers markets right across Australia that have mushroomed into an important industry for both food producers and the public.

-Behind the array of an avenue of marquees brimming with vibrant vegetables and fruit and melt in your mouth products like Goat and Sheep Cheeses, Lebanese hummus and fresh baked breads, patisseries, meats, seafood and other gourmet delights are the farmers and artisans who attend rain, hail and shine.
+Behind the array of an avenue of marquees brimming with vibrant vegetables and fruit and melt in your mouth products like goat and sheep cheeses, Lebanese hummus and fresh baked breads, patisseries, meats, seafood and other gourmet delights are the farmers and artisans who attend rain, hail and shine.
 They offer their knowledge, enthusiasm and products that exemplify a passion for local food, a commitment to farming and the environment and the fruits of a lot of hard work.

 Newcastle.... a melting pot of cuisines